Business Owners Planning Review 2023-24

 Any taxable reductions you make will also reduce your Class 4 National Insurance contributions.

-Marginal rates reduction from April will reduce if a company has an associated business.
-Businesses can restructure prior to April 2023 to avoid unnecessary increases in corporation tax.
+Marginal rates reduction from April 2023 will reduce if a company has an associated business.
+Businesses can restructure to avoid unnecessary increases in corporation tax.

-It is good practice to have plans in place for succession which should factor in any changes since the last review.
+It is good practice to have plans in place for succession and review them, this should also factor in any shareholder agreement changes since the last review.

 Do you want to have more flexibility in the dividends paid to shareholders based on tax liabilities?
 You can do this by converting existing shares into different classes so they can be allocated different amounts.